zama-ai/concrete/docs/tutorial/formatting.md

 ```

 {% hint style="warning" %}
-Formatting is just for debugging.
+Formatting is just for debugging purposes.
 It's not possible to create the circuit back from its textual representation.
 See [How to Deploy](../howto/deploy.md) if that's your goal.
 {% endhint %}